In Ohio, open Senate seat sparks debate on gender, diversity

 Now some influential Democrats are urging Dr. Amy Acton, a white, former state health director who emerged to prominence during the pandemic, to jump in for what would be her first bid for public office.
 Meanwhile, veteran Congressman Tim Ryan, a white man who represents Ohio’s blue-collar Steel Valley, also has said he’s strongly considering a bid, encouraged by Democrats who tout his appeal to working-class voters.

 While Acton and Ryan are believed to be the furthest along in their deliberations, several politicians who are Black are also eyeing the seat.
-They include U.S. Rep. Joyce Beatty, a five-term congresswoman from Columbus, former state Treasurer Kevin Boyce, Ohio House Democratic Leader Emilia Sykes and former Columbus Mayor Mike Coleman.
+They include Franklin County Commissioner Kevin Boyce, a former state treasurer; U.S. Rep. Joyce Beatty, a five-term congresswoman from Columbus; and Ohio House Democratic Leader Emilia Sykes.
+Former Columbus Mayor Michael Coleman dropped out of the running Wednesday.

 “Ohio does need to shake it up and this race will dictate where we go in the future,” said state Rep. Thomas West, chairman of the Ohio Legislative Black Caucus.
 The group is working to recruit a Black candidate for the Senate seat, he said.